chrisdone/website/hakyll/posts/monads.markdown

 getThing.and_then(x => putThingElsewhere(x+4)).and_then(..)
 ```

-For a parser you track position in the string and plumb that through.
+For a parser you track the position in the string and plumb that through.
 For
 an "optional" it just short circuits if the left hand side of `and_then` is
 nil/null/undefined.
 For async it would do something async, like make
 a web request to get the thing, and then call the callback, etc.